jm289765/highlights-to-obsidian/README.md

 **H2O Data:**
 - {totalsent}: The total number of highlights being sent.
 - {booksent}: The total number of highlights being sent to this Obsidian note.
+If a large note is split into multiple smaller notes, {booksent} will give the total being sent to all of those smaller notes.
 - {highlightsent}: This highlight's position in the highlights being sent to this note.
 For example, "{highlightsent} out of {booksent}" might result in "3 out of 5".

 ![](/images/send-success.png)